alexiskaldany/Peshitta/42 - Luke/Luk-01.md

 Both of them were righteous before God, living blamelessly according to all the commandments and regulations of the Lord.

+- Even with complete committment we may not receive what we desire or what we believe we deserve

 ###### v7

 But they had no children, because Elizabeth was barren, and both were getting on in years.